Use OpenClaw in DSW

 | Experiment | Model | Learning Rate | Epochs | Final Loss | Accuracy | Status | Duration |

-| exp_20260301_091523 | qwen-7b | 1e-5 | 5 | 0.0312 | 91.8% | Completed | 2 h 28 m |
+| exp_20260301_091523 | qwen-7b | 1e-5 | 5 | 0.0312 | 91.8% | Complete | 2h28m |

-| exp_20260301_141035 | qwen-14b | 1e-5 | 5 | - | - | OOM | 12 m |
+| exp_20260301_141035 | qwen-14b | 1e-5 | 5 | - | - | OOM | 12m |

 Appendix

-A. OpenClaw configuration file
+A. OpenClaw configuration

-To easily view the OpenClaw configuration directory in the Jupyter or WebIDE directory tree, you can create a symbolic link in the DSW Terminal:
+To make the OpenClaw configuration directory easily visible in the file tree of JupyterLab or your web IDE, create a symbolic link in the DSW terminal:

 ln -s ~/.openclaw /mnt/workspace/openclaw_config

-B. Query Gateway Token
+B. Query gateway token

-To query the current Gateway token, run the following command:
+To query the current gateway token, run:

 cat ~/.openclaw/openclaw.json